Unit Commitment using Nearest Neighbor as a Short-Term Proxy: Introduction

-The essence of this method's advantage lies in the fact that planning and assessment for long horizons in stochastic environments requires obtaining multiple samples (UC solutions), and the assumption that similar UC solutions will result in similar outputs (cost, reliability, etc.).
+The essence of this method's advantage lies in the fact that planning and assessment for long horizons in stochastic environments require obtaining multiple samples (UC solutions), and the assumption that similar repetitive UC solutions will result in similar outputs (cost, reliability, etc.).
 Therefore, instead of repeating the expensive process of obtaining these samples (solving MILPs) for environment and grid conditions that often are repetitive within a single scenario and across different scenarios, utilize samples created ex-ante as representatives of sets of similar repetitive conditions.
-The initial creation of the data-set is a slow process which can either be done offline or online, i.e., by continually adding new solutions to the datasets as they come available.
-After obtaining the training set, UCNN reduces computation time in several orders of magnitude, with relatively little compromise in quality, as presented in Section \ref{sec:UCNN_experiments}.
-Without this significant reduction in computation time, long-term assessment processes, which account for short-term decisions based on multiple UC instances, would be computationally intractable.
+The initial creation of the dataset is a slow process which can either be done offline, or online by continually adding new solutions during the long-horizon assessment process itself.
+After obtaining the training set, UCNN reduces computation time in several orders of magnitude, with relatively little compromise in quality, as shown in Section \ref{sec:UCNN_experiments}.
+Without this significant reduction in computation time, long-term assessment processes, which account for short-term decisions based on multiple UC instances, are deemed to be computationally intractable.